Table of contents

 The Directorate General Human Rights and Rule of Law has overall responsibility for the development and implementation of the human rights and rule of law standards of the Council of Europe, including the promotion of democracy through law, the operation of relevant treaties and related monitoring mechanisms and the development and implementation of activities in these fields.

-- To assist and advise the Secretary General on matters pertaining to law and policy in the fields of human rights and the rule of law;
+- to assist and advise the Secretary General on matters pertaining to law and policy in the fields of human rights and the rule of law;

 - to elaborate and evaluate legal standards (Recommendations, guidelines, handbooks etc. and Conventions) ;

-To meet these objectives, the DG I
+To meet these objectives, the DG, inter alia:

 - maintains and develops contacts with the competent committees of the Parliamentary Assembly and the Congress;